TexasMac's Web Site

 By Wayne McLerran

-in a close approximation of the overall case length.
-Using this method and adding
+in a close approximation of the case overall length.
+Using this method

 Quick Method 2

 The following technique also requires a case longer than the chamber.

 As in the “Quick Method 1” above, a full length resized .45-90 case was

 used for a .40-65 chamber.
 Expand and then flare the mouth of the

 case so the flared portion can be felt dragging on the inside of the

 chamber wall when it’s being pushed in.
 Continue to push until it